For all bids greater than $100,000, get our Express Application form:

 - Be sure to include the RFQ/ITB (bid specs from the obligee).

 A bid bond is one of the types of surety bonds, which guarantees that the bidder will enter into the agreement and complete the agreement according to its terms.
 The bid bond provides assurance to the project owner that the bidder has the knowhow and capability to complete the job once you are selected after the bidding process.
 The basic reason is that you need one to get the contract.
 But the bigger question is why are more owners/developers requiring a bid bond in the first place?
 The simple answer is risk.
 Given the uncertainty of the marketplace, which includes long-term contractors closing their doors, to municipalities filing bankruptcy (or just slow paying), has led to owners being afraid that their contractors will be unable finish the job.
 So, they require a some protection.

 Just fill out our bond application here and email it to [email protected] - click here to get our Tennessee Bid Bond Application

 A bid bond is issued as part of a bid by a surety bond company to the project owner.
 The owner is then assures that the winning bidder will take on the contract under the terms at which they bid.

 Most bid bonds contain a bid percentage (usually five (5%) or ten (10%) percent, is forfeited if you don’t accept the job).

 How much does a Bid Bond Cost in Tennessee?

 Swiftbonds does not charge for a surety bid bond (with two exceptions, see below).
-The reason that we don't charge for a bid bond is that we will charge for the performance bond if you win the contract.
-The cost of a performance bond can vary widely depending on the amount of coverage that is required (see below).
+The reason that we don't charge for a bid bond is that we will charge for the contract bond if you win the bid.
+The cost of a bid bond can vary widely depending on the amount of coverage that is required (see below).

 Two exceptions for bid bond charges: